 - Client to provide a supporting written brief, outlining key design requirements, goals, expectations etc.

-The first thing we like to do is to research current web design and UX trends, and then create a document containing our findings (example).
+Once we have received a brief and completed design questionnaire we like to research current web design and UX trends, and then create an exploration document containing our findings (example).
 This document usually encourages a lot of interesting discussion and provides us with a useful steer on the client's likes and dislikes.

 We use this initial discovery meeting to present/discuss: